 If any of the above actions has not taken place within a 180-day period form the day the charge was filed, the Charging Party may request a "Right to Sue".
 The Right to Sue allows a Charging party to file a lawsuit against the Respondent in either State or Federal Court.
 Under the City Ordinance there is no provision for issuing a "Right to Sue".

-If the Charging Party chooses to file in State Court, he or she must do so within one year from the date the charge of discrimination was filed.
+If the Charging Party chooses to file in State Court, he or she must do so within two years from the date the charge of discrimination was filed.
 The Charging Party has 90 days to file in Federal Court after the Right-To-Sue Notice is issued.

 A Charging Party may have his or her own legal representative at any time.